South Staffordshire Railway: Stour Valley line at Sedgeley

 The Birmingham, Wolverhampton and Stour Valley Railway was opened in 1852.
 Usually referred to as the Stour Valley Line, it was an affiliate of the LNWR providing a more satisfactory route between Birmingham and Wolverhampton for that company.
 A new central station was being constructed in Birmingham, and as New Street station it opened fully in 1854.

 The Stour Valley line crossed over the Dudley to Walsall line of the South Staffordshire Railway at Dudley Port.
-The SSR Act of 1851 had authorised a short connecting line to the Stour Valley line with running powers into the LNWR High Level station, and gave the LNWR reciprocal running powers from there to Dudley.
+The South Staffordshire Railway Act 1851 (14 & 15 Vict. c. xciv) had authorised a short connecting line to the Stour Valley line with running powers into the LNWR High Level station, and gave the LNWR reciprocal running powers from there to Dudley.
 The connecting line was known as the Sedgeley Loop and it ran to a position alongside the new Stour Valley station and beyond it to form a junction with it.
 There was already a Low Level station at Dudley Port on the SSR main line, but the intention was to have a High Level station alongside the new Stour Valley station.
 However space at that point was extremely limited, as the Loop line was sandwiched between the Stour Valley line and the canal.
 Although the Sedgeley Loop and the connection to the Stour Valley line beyond were double track, the SSR station was built as a single line.
 The Board of Trade inspecting officer, Captain Galton, declined to allow opening of the section of line east of the station.
 The loop itself to the new SSR High Level station were acceptable, but the continuing through connection was not, apparently because of the perceived danger of working passenger trains from both east and west into the single line station.